stefanknoll/plsql-and-sql-coding-guidelines/docs/index.md

 ## License

-The Insum PL/SQL &amp; SQL Coding Guidelines are licensed under the Apache License, Version 2.0.
+The Primus Solutions PL/SQL &amp; SQL Coding Guidelines are licensed under the Apache License, Version 2.0.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.

 ### Trademarks